19hours/sg-statutes/Acts/Banking Act.md

 62\.—(1) Notwithstanding the provisions of any written law or rule of law relating to the winding up of companies, in the event of a winding up of a bank, the following liabilities in Singapore of the bank shall, amongst themselves, rank in the following order of priority:

-(a) firstly, any premium contributions due and payable by the bank under the Deposit Insurance Act (Cap.
-77A);
+(a) firstly, any premium contributions due and payable by the bank under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011;

+[15/2011 wef 01/05/2011]

-(b) secondly, liabilities incurred by the bank in respect of insured deposits, up to the amount of compensation paid or payable out of the Fund by the Agency under the Deposit Insurance Act in respect of such insured deposits;
+(b) secondly, liabilities incurred by the bank in respect of insured deposits, up to the amount of compensation paid or payable out of the DI Fund by the Agency under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 in respect of such insured deposits;

+[15/2011 wef 01/05/2011]

 (c) thirdly, deposit liabilities incurred by the bank with non-bank customers other than those specified in paragraphs (b) and (d);